 Written by Joe Pietro and Directed by Jennifer Piccolotti

-Written for 2 couples, this show is rated PG13 and requires physical contact.
+Written for 2 couples, (but could expand) this show is rated PG13 and requires physical contact.
 Please prepare a vocal solo for your audition and be prepared to be versaitle with characters.

 This celebration of the mating game takes on the truths and myths behind that contemporary conundrum know as 'the relationship.'
 Act I explores the journey from dating and waiting to love and marriage, while Act II reveals the agonies and triumphs of in-laws and newborns, trips in the family car and pick-up techniques of the geriatric set.
 This hilarious revue pays tribute to those who have loved and lost, to those who have fallen on their face at the portal of romance, to those who have dared to ask, 'Say, what are you doing Saturday night?’

 AUDITIONS July 17th and 18th, 5:30 at GCT

 Written by Frederick Knott, Directed by Ruthann and Michael Van Buren